BrianCarela/react-fireHouse/README.md

 Let's create two components, `House.js` and `HouseList.js`.
 Be sure to manage your state in App.js.

 In `App.js`, Create 2 properties in state, `fireData` and `currentHouse`.
 Import all of the firehouses and save them in state as `fireData`.
-We can find all of the firehouse data in the provided json file `data/firehouse.json`.
+We can find all of the firehouse data in the provided json file `firehouse.json`.
 Leave `currentHouse` as `null` for now.
 Let's also create a function that selects one firehouse and updates the state `currentHouse`.

 ## Step 3

-`House.js` should be a functional component, because it is where we are doing Conditional Rendering.
+`House.js` should be a component that is meant to display the full details of one fire house.
 In `House.js`, pass the current house as props down and render it to the component IF there is a `currentHouse`.
 Else, render the words "Select A House"

 ## Step 4

 In `HouseList.js` pass the props of all the firehouses and map over them to render a list of every house.
+Only display the "FacilityName" property.

 Add an onClick function to each of the mapped elements so that the state of current house is updated to the firehouse that is clicked.
-Don't forget to bind keyword `this` when you pass down the function from `App.js`

 ## Step 5